Guide to the qualified small employer HRA (QSEHRA)

 Tax-free reimbursements

 All QSEHRA reimbursements for qualifying expenses are free of payroll taxes for the organization and its employees.
-Reimbursements are also free of income tax for employees as long as they have insurance with minimum essential coverage (MEC).
+Reimbursements are also free of income tax for eligible employees.
 These tax-free reimbursements mean you don’t need to report QSEHRA allowances as taxable income on their W-2s.
 Instead, you enter them as a tax-free amount.

 No minimum contribution requirements or participation limits